Fraternity and Sorority Chapter Facility Fire Safety

 A comprehensive inspection of all fraternity and sorority chapter houses will be conducted quarterly.
 The Fire Safety Inspector has the authority through the University and the State of Illinois as a Certified Fire Inspector to enter a building at any time at his/her discretion.
-The Office of Student Programs will schedule inspections, and chapters will be notified of their assigned time slots one week prior to the scheduled inspection.
+The ISE will schedule inspections, and chapters will be notified of their assigned time slots one week prior to the scheduled inspection.
 A Decatur Fire Department Inspector will perform inspections twice a year and a university safety officer will conduct inspections twice per year.
 Access to all areas in the building is required.
 It is the responsibility of the escort to provide the necessary access.
 If a chapter house plans on staying open in the summer, they will be inspected once by a university safety officer during the summer.
 Chapters may opt to conduct inspections more frequently, or inspections may be performed on a more regular basis for those chapters who have had recent violations of the fire safety program.

 The fire drill plan must include the following:

 -Ensure that everyone leaves the building at the time of the fire drill.
 This includes all residents, visitors, guests, employees, and attendants.
 There are no excuses for not participating.
 Everyone must leave the building during the drill period.